excel-soft-bootcamp/identify-objects-continued-srivatsamc/ASP.net/Validation and User controls.md

 # Validation Controls
 ### All the validation controls in ASP.Net inherit the properties and methods of the BaseValidator class.
 - The important properties and methods of the BaseValidator class are:
    1. **ControlToValidate** – It indicates the input control to validate.
 It must be a unique value throughout the form.
-This attribute is a mandatory one as it is used to associate the input control with a validation control.
    2. **Enabled** – It enables or disables the validator.
    3. **Text** – It holds the message to be displayed in the event of a validation failure.
    4. **ErrorMessage** – The value in this attribute is displayed either when ValidationSummary control is used or when Text property is missing.